gems-uff/db-mining/README.md

 9. Run the `historical_seqpatterns_format.ipynb` to generate the standard input file for the SPMF library.

-10. Run the `historical_seqpatterns_format.ipynb` to filter the replacement patterns and generate the measures.
+10. Run the `historical_seqpatterns_filters.ipynb` to filter the replacement patterns and generate the measures.

 # Spreadsheets description